Biomedical technologies and bioinformatics

 Tutor: Vítek Martin, Ing., Ph.D.

 - Advanced methods for ECG signal quality estimation

-The theme of this dissertation is aimed on continuous quality monitoring in long-term ECG records.
-The goal of the first part is to evaluate the quality of ECG signal recorded from different locations on the body using mobile recorder and possibilities of simultaneously recorded physical activity by gyroscope.
-The goal of the second part is to design advanced algorithms for continuous and real-time estimation of the ECG signal quality and subsequent identification of segments with the same quality.
+The topic of dissertation thesis is focused on continuous quality monitoring in long-term ECG records.
+The first part is to evaluate the quality of ECG signal recorded from different locations on the body using mobile recorder and possibilities of simultaneously recorded physical activity by gyroscope.
+The second part is the design of advanced algorithms for continuous and real-time estimation of the ECG quality and subsequent identification of the section of the same quality.
 Applicants are expected to programming skills in Matlab and base knowledge of the processing and analysis of 1D signal.